-Each lesson in the Keys to Financial Success program is correlated with the national content standards in financial literacy, personal finance, and economics as well as the Common Core State Standards.
+Each lesson in the Keys to Financial Success program is correlated to the national content standards in financial literacy, personal finance, and economics as well as the Common Core State Standards.

 Economic Education Specialist

 Barbara Emery is the program coordinator at the University of Delaware Center for Economic Education & Entrepreneurship.
-Prior to joining the center in 2001, Barbara taught social studies for over 31 years at Christiana High School in the Christina School District, Newark, Delaware.
-She has a master of instruction degree in economic education and a B.A. in history, both from the University of Delaware.
+Prior to joining the center in 2001, Barbara taught social studies for more than 31 years at Christiana High School in the Christina School District, Newark, DE.
+She has a master of instruction degree in economic education and a bachelor’s degree in history, both from the University of Delaware.

 Andrew Hill is the economic education advisor at the Federal Reserve Bank of Philadelphia and adjunct professor of economics at Temple University.
-Prior to joining the Reserve Bank in 2002, Andrew was visiting assistant professor of economics at Washington College in Chestertown, MD.
-He has Ph.D., M.A., and B.S. degrees in economics from the University of Delaware.
+Prior to joining the Reserve Bank in 2002, Andrew was a visiting assistant professor of economics at Washington College in Chestertown, MD.
+He has a Ph.D., an M.A., and a B.S. degrees in economics from the University of Delaware.